Saqib-Haider/automation-owasp-juice-shop/README.md

 # automation-owasp-juice-shop

-This projects contains automation for owasp juice shop.
+This respository contains automation for owasp juice shop.
 Best to run API Automation first and then Run UI Automation

 **Pre-requisite**: Ensure python3 installed and postman downloaded

+**API Automation**

-1. API Automation is done with Postman tool along with Newman for reporting.
+API Automation is done with Postman tool along with Newman for reporting.
-To run, simply clone and export the collection and environment variable.
+1.To run, simply clone and export the collection and environment variable.
 Then run the Scenarios A clean up request is added to maintain stateless behaviour of entire automation.

-**API Automation**
-Simply to run witth newman,
+2.Simply to run with newman,

 1. Install nodejs
 2. Install newman
   ```